churchlab/lac_repression/README.md

 Structure of this repository:

-The directory "laci_selection" contains the processed data files for experimental repression values, the directory "laci_modelling" contains Molecular Modelling and Simulation notes and files for Rosetta, the directory "laci_conservation" contains the alignment and coupling analyses, the directory "machine_learning" contains sructured/indexed input data and the code for ML model comparison.
+The directory "laci_selection" contains the processed data files for experimental repression values,

+the directory "laci_modelling" contains Molecular Modelling and Simulation notes and files for Rosetta,

+the directory "laci_conservation" contains the alignment and coupling files,

+the directory "machine_learning" contains sructured/indexed input data and the code for ML model comparison.

 Reach out to garruss@fas.harvard.edu with any questions.